christi3k/revealjs-poc/README.md

 First, follow the [Full setup](https://github.com/hakimel/reveal.js#full-setup) installation directions of reveal.js.

 Step 6 of those instructions is slightly different for our setup.
-In our case, becuase reveal.js is included as a git submodule and is in a child directory, you need to specify the root directory as such:
+In our case, becuase reveal.js is included as a git submodule and is in a child directory, you need to change into that directory and also specify the root directory:

 ```
+$ cd reveal.js

 $ npm start -- --root='../'
 ```